 The Kannada film industry is the fifth largest in India after Hindi, Telugu, Tamil & Malayalam.
 It churns around 150 Kannada movies every year which is released not only in India but also abroad in countries like USA, UK, Europe, Singapore and the Middle East.
 Continue reading

 Most schools in India are just weeks away from the start of school.
 While in Europe and America where babyT’s cousins live, the holidays are just around the corner.
 Yesterday we moms on our family Whatsapp group were discussing how the summer means absolute freedom & fun for the kids, but for us parents, it can be quite exhausting.
-After a messy year at the school where you are still learning how to remove ink stains from clothes (find out here) and keeping on top of feeding the hungry mouths & other housework, you have to find a million ideas to entertain the kids too.
+After a messy year at the school where you are still learning how to remove ink stains from clothes (find out here) and keeping on top of feeding the hungry mouths & other housework while trying to find the right carpet stain remover to get stains off the carpet, you have to find a million ideas to entertain the kids too.
 All in all, it can get pretty tiring.
 We decided summer does not equal to fun for us moms.
 That’s when I decided to put together this list of 10 summer holiday activities that the whole family can enjoy.